 6. Stay activeIf you walk around during labour, you should need less pain relief and are more likely to actually have a shorter labour.
 'My husband told me the midwife said that they'd run out of bedpans, so I'd have to get off the bed and walk down the corridor to the loo,' says Lorna Kirk, 21, mum to Caitlin, five weeks.
 'I'm not sure if it was true but it did make me walk around more rather than lying down!'

 7. A home birth is possible and safeMums-to-be who have had a straightforward pregnancy and then opt for a home birth have far fewer interventions and are more likely to have a normal delivery.

 8. Boost and maintain your energy levelsYou use up a lot of during labour, so it's important that you build up your stamina and feed your muscles throughout.
 Snacking regularly and drinking plenty can make a massive difference.
-'I felt like a little squirrel before hibernation as I arrived at the labour ward with my bag filled with cereal bars!' says Karina Gibson, 36, mum to John, 4 months.
+'I felt like a little squirrel before hibernation as I arrived at the labour ward with my bag filled with cereal bars!' says Karina Gibson, 36, mum to John, four months.

 9. Trust and try hypnotherapyDuring hypnotherapy, you'll be taught relaxation, breathing and visualisation techniques.
 These can help get rid of the fear, tension and pain in labour.

 10. UFOThis stands for Upright, Forward and Over - a great position for labour.
 If you're having a home birth, stand and lean forward over your kitchen worktop or, if you're in hospital, pile up the pillows on the bed and stand and lean forwards over them.
 The baby's head puts pressure on your cervix, which can in turn, make labour shorter and easier.